On this page we'll provide lots more detailed information and links to various organisations, shops and products.

 11. There's an abundance of milk replacements on the market.
 Soya is great.
-I've been using it every day for 34 years and I haven't yet grown any boobs.
+I've been using it every day for 36 years and I haven't yet grown any boobs.
 Almond milk has a nutty flavour and cashew milk has a creamier taste.
-Oat milk is great for coffee and tea and Oatly Barista is for the coffee connoisseurs,
+Oat milk is great for coffee, soya is best for tea and Oatly Barista is for the coffee connoisseurs,

 12. If, like me, you have a sweet tooth there's no need to go without.
 Bourneville is vegan and so is Fry's chocolate/orange cream.
 Ben and Jerrys do a vegan range of ice cream and all supermarkets sell Swedish Glace ice cream, which is amazing.
 There's loads more confectionery in the Free From section of any supermarket

 I could go on for days - but you get the idea

 Here's a list of some of the best plant based foods producers.
 All supermarkets now have their own range too.
 So easy!